Skip to main content

 • C:\opscode\chef\embedded\bin

 This is typically done during the installation of Chef Infra Client automatically.
-If these values (for any reason) are not in the PATH environment variable, Chef Infra Client will not run properly.
+If these values (for any reason) aren’t in the PATH environment variable, Chef Infra Client won’t run properly.

 image